julielerudulier/Projects/Music Player/README.md

 ## Music Player

-In this project, I created a music player using PyGame and Tkinter.
+In this project, I created a music player using Pygame and Tkinter.

 ---